 Honey and oregano roasted leg of lamb with vegetable roasties

-- 4 sprigs Rosemary, thyme or oregano, leaves removed from stems
+- 4 sprigs fresh rosemary leaves removed from stems, or thyme, or oregano

 - Preheat oven to 200ºC (400ºF/Gas 6).
 Place a rack in a roasting pan and add 1 cup water to the pan.